henpizza/NonogramSolver/README.md

 - (Possibly) wrap all models from step 1 into one model.
 Would be more memory-demanding, but perhaps easier to use.

-- I might have to make default parameters and perhaps default 'degrees of carefulness'.
+- I might have to make default parameters and perhaps default 'degrees of carefulness' that set those parameters automatically.

 - The models might have to be cross-validated.